 BUSHWICK, Brooklyn -- The Administration for Children's Services is being investigated after Child Protective specialists failed to make contact with the family of 3-year old Jayden Jordon, who is now fighting for his life in a Manhattan hospital.

-According to a statement, ACS officials received an anonymous tip regarding child abuse at Jayden's Brooklyn home on Saturday, Nov.
+According to a statement, ACS officials received an anonymous tip regarding child abuse at Jaden's Brooklyn home on Saturday, Nov.
 26. When they arrived, they quickly realized it was the wrong address.